Questions & Answers:

 Depending on your facility, an evening Family Math Festival can accommodate 200+ family members and students.
 If you wish, your Math Festival presenter will be happy to make a few comments to families about the importance of mathematics for their children, and how they can support their student’s learning of this critical subject.
-We can also provide the booklet, Math at Home, A Parent’s Guide to Helping Children Learn Mathematics, to the families that attend your Family Mathematics Festival, at a cost of $.40 per booklet.
-Math at Home booklets are optional and are available in English and Spanish.
+We also offer the booklet, Math at Home, A Parent’s Guide to Helping Children Learn Mathematics, to the families that attend your Family Mathematics Festival.
+Math at Home booklets are available in English and/or Spanish.

 What is the Math Festival After-school Teacher Workshop?

-We also offer an inservice professional development program for teachers on how to integrate the Math Festival activities into K-8 classrooms.
-The emphasis of this workshop is extending the experience of the Festival throughout the year, and the focus is on teachers using the Standards based Math Festival curriculum materials as stations, enrichment, or as structured lessons.
-This workshop adds a ninety minute to two-hour after school professional development program for your staff following the student Festival and preceding the evening Family Math Festival.
-This teacher workshop completes a coordinated school community Math Festival package.
-Together with our student and family Math Festival programs, with this inservice your school can have Math Festival Programs that benefit students, teachers, and families, all in the same day.
+We also offer an inservice professional development program for teachers who wish to integrate the Math Festival activities into their K-8 classrooms.
+The purpose of this workshop is to extend the positive experience of their Math Festival throughout the year by showing teachers how they can use the standards based Math Festival curriculum materials as stations, enrichment, or as structured lessons in their classrooms.
+This one to two hour after-school professional development workshop for your staff follows the daytime student Festival and precedes the evening Family Math Festival.
+The teacher workshop in combination with the daytime and evening events completes a coordinated Math Festival package for your entire school community, all in the same day.
 This Math Festival Professional Development program is optional for an additional $800.

 Can we host a Family Mathematics Festival without the daytime student Math Festival?

-Although the Family Mathematics Festival makes a perfect event to follow your student Math Festival, due to popular demand, Math Festivals have begun offering stand-alone Family Mathematics Festival events on evenings and weekends.
-It’s more expensive to offer ONLY the Family Mathematics Festival because the materials, set-up and breakdown time, and travel involved are the same as for a student Math Festival.
+Although the Family Mathematics Festival makes a perfect event to follow your student Math Festival, due to popular demand, we offer stand-alone Family Mathematics Festival events on evenings and weekends.
+A stand-alone Family Mathematics Festival is more expensive to offer than a Family Math Festival that follows a student Math Festival on the same day because of the amount of travel and the work involved in setting up the single event are the same as for a student Math Festival.
 Hosting only a Parent Festival costs $1500 plus related travel expenses.
-A stand-alone Family Mathematics Festival can last 1.5 hours MAXIMUM; Family Mathematics Festivals longer than 1.5 hours are available, but their cost is equal to a student Math Festival.
+A stand-alone Family Mathematics Festival can last 1.5 hours MAXIMUM; Family Mathematics Festivals longer than 1.5 hours are available at additional cost.

-Whenever possible, we encourage schools to offer the student Festival during the day and a parent/student Festival that evening, for an extra charge of only $700.
-The benefit of hosting a daytime student Math Festival for your whole student body followed by an evening Family Mathematics Festival, is that the students who pass through the Festival that day tend to urge (some might say “drag”) their parents to the evening Festival.
-Some schools have had their highest parent attendance EVER because of this effect.
+Whenever possible, we encourage schools to offer the student Festival during the day and a parent/student Festival that evening.
+The benefit of hosting a daytime student Math Festival for your whole student body followed by an evening Family Mathematics Festival is that the students who pass through the Festival that day tend to urge (some might say “drag”) their parents to the evening Festival.
+Some schools have had their highest parent attendance at a non-student performance event because.
 However, we are happy to accommodate schools who only wish to host an evening or Saturday Family Mathematics Festival.